Joint International Master in Smart Systems Integrated Solutions

 - Excellence of the candidate: The admission requirement is a Bachelor Degree (equiv.
 180 ECTS) in electrical engineering, electronics, computer engineering, physics, materials science, mechanical engineering, biomedical engineering or a closely related discipline.
 The candidate is expected to possess outstanding achievements in his/her bachelor degree, equivalent to a B or above in the ECTS system and no less than C. Students also need to provide evidence of courses in Electronics (e.g. by means of course descriptions).

 - Language ability: With teaching being given in English, the candidates must demonstrate sound knowledge of English.
-The requirement for competence in English is IELTS 6.5 with no component lower than 6.0 or TOFEL ibt (92) with no components lower than 22 or CEFR C1.
+The requirement for competence in English is IELTS 6.5 with no component lower than 6.0 or TOFEL ibt (92) with no components lower than 22 (or a PTE-A, MELAB, Cambridge or TELC test with CEFR level C1).

 - Student motivation: Strong motivation and relevance to the candidate’s professional development is essential to undertake the Masters programme, and should be demonstrated in the compulsory Letter of Motivation.